Wahode Day Camps

 - You are responsible for payment if your Third Party Payer does not cover the cost of camp.

-- Though a doctor's physical is not required for day camps, health forms must be completed by the April 28, 2017 deadline.
+- Though a doctor's physical is not required for day camps, health forms must be completed by April 13, 2020.